 We know that our community stretches much further than our eyes can see.
 Children learn about their place within the United Kingdom through a varied and exciting curriculum.
 They learn about the British values of individual liberty and mutual respect.
-We also host annual 'one world' events to broaden children's understanding of the wider world including similarities and differences between cultures and countries.
+We also host an annual 'Global week' to broaden children's understanding of the wider world including similarities and differences between cultures and countries.

 Pupils’ spiritual, moral, social and cultural development is promoted well.
 Strong links with a school in Gambia enable pupils at Eastrop to gain an understanding of different cultures.

 Ofsted, March 2016

 The children and families of Eastrop are keen fundraisers and this year we’ve managed to support:

 - Swindon Food Bank (Harvest collection)